 Arapahoe DUI FAQ

-What should you do after police stop you for an Arapahoe DUI?
-Are you the victim of a Fourth of July DUI Checkpoint?
-Finding the best lawyer to defend you from harsh penalties and consequences associated with DUI or DWAI can be difficult.
-We've been successfully defending people accused of drunk driving and drugged driving in Arapahoe County Colorado for over twenty years.
-Ask an attorney about your DUI or DWAI for free by calling (877)362.9091!
+The Law Office of Clifton Hypsher has successfully handled hundreds of Arapahoe DUIs.
 Our office is conveniently located in Englewood, Colorado in the heart of Arapahoe County.
+Are you the victim of an improper DUI Checkpoint or an illegal traffic stop?
+Ask an attorney about your DUI or DWAI by calling (877)362.9091!
+The consultation is free and takes about 15 minutes.
 If you're charged with DUI or DWAI in Aurora, Bennett, Bow Mar, Centennial, Cherry Hills Village, Columbine Valley, Deer Trail, Englewood, Glendale, Greenwood Village, Littleton or Sheridan your case will be heard in the Arapahoe County Courts located at 7325 S. Potomac Street, Centennial Colorado 80122.

 Summary of Arapahoe DUI Penalties